brainprot-dev/alphacross-xl/README.md

 3. Hiding Code (Optional):
    - Click 'View' in the Menu Bar
    - Select 'Hide/Show Code' to hide the implementation details

+** A complete step-by-step guide to using the Colab version of the tool is given in the [AlphaCross-XL Manual](https://docs.google.com/document/d/1bImTNjxL4dNL_kH7wXxXP8R8j_pjJ9qRZ8zWygOedNM/edit?usp=sharing) and a video tutorial for the same can be found in the [Video Guide](https://drive.google.com/file/d/1feQtZKYI-fxTWeE0u7ZSf5PDK6DuHJj0/view?usp=share_link) **

 ### Local Environment
 You can also download the IPython Notebook given here and use your local python environment to run it.
 This allows you finer control over the tool and can also help you if you are modifying the tool for development/exploratory purposes.